leterDieu/Stellarity-mcoc/docs/items/cursed_enchiridion.md

 # Cursed Enchiridion

+!!! warning
+	This item is dysfunctional in current version of Stellarity and is scheduled for a rework.

 <div class="result kohara-infobox-grid" markdown>
 <div markdown class="kohara-infobox-text">
 **Cursed Enchiridion** is book which contains all the information about different Stellarity items and how to obtain them.
 It can be crafted right after defeating the Ender Dragon.